Congregation Beth Israel has committed to be a Brit Olam congregation with the Union for Reform Judaism.

 We assist with purchase of school supplies when needed.
 Each child can receive either a winter coat or shoes in the fall and a holiday gift in December.

 CBI members provide transportation for pick up and delivery of Trader Joe’s food donation each Sunday for NW Towers’ resident run Food Pantry.
 We also help with unpacking the food, which gives us the opportunity to socialize with the resident volunteers.
 The Pantry is valuable source of fresh fruits, vegetables and a variety of other nutritious items.

 We host a variety of special events for the residents during the year including a traditional Thanksgiving Dinner, a New Year’s Eve party and a lunch on CBI Mitzvah Day.
 Many volunteers of all ages are participants in these celebrations.

-An annual highlight of the CBI calendar, our community truly comes together for Mitzvah Day.
-Congregants of all ages participate in nearly twenty activities to support good works throughout the Portland area.
-Last year’s projects included meal preparation for Caring Cooking, cleaning and organization the Lift Urban Portland and Sunshine Pantry, and maintenance of our own Beth Israel Cemetery.
+An annual highlight of the CBI calendar, our community truly comes together each Spring for Mitzvah Day.
+Congregants of all ages participate in a variety of activities to support good works throughout the Portland area.
+Past years’ projects have included meal preparation for shelters, sorting clothing for seasonal workers, cleaning and organization the Lift Urban Portland and Sunshine Pantry food warehouses, work at the Children’s Book Bank and maintenance of our own Beth Israel Cemetery.
 A special Family Mitzvah Center allows our littlest mensches to make a difference with special projects tailored to their skills.